alexisflesch/mathquest/app/plan.md

 ### Log
 - 2025-07-02: Modernized `MultiSelectDropdown` and `EnhancedSingleSelectDropdown` to use only canonical theme classes for all states.
 Removed all hard-coded color styles.
 Next: update `EnhancedMultiSelectDropdown` and confirm all dropdowns are compliant.

+## [2025-07-02] Phase: Dashboard GameControlStatePayload Modernization

+### Goal
+Add `gameInstanceName` to the canonical dashboard state payload, update Zod validation, and ensure all backend/frontend usage is aligned.
+Document all changes per modernization guidelines.

+### Checklist
+- [x] Update shared TypeScript interface for dashboard state payload to include `gameInstanceName`
+- [x] Update Zod schema for dashboard state payload to require `gameInstanceName`
+- [x] Ensure all backend/frontend usage is aligned with new field
+- [x] Update dashboard page to display GameInstance name in the title
+- [ ] Log/document all changes as per modernization guidelines

+### Log
+- 2025-07-02: Frontend dashboard now displays both template (activity) name and GameInstance name in the title, using canonical socket payload only.
+Legacy API fetch removed.